Bernard Bernstein (economist)

-Bernard Bernstein (30 November 1908 – 6 February 1990) was an American economist and public official.
+Bernard Bernstein (November 30, 1908 –February 6, 1990) was an American economist and public official.

 Background

 Bernard Bernstein was born on November 30, 1908, in New York City.
 He had at least one brother and one sister.
 He received Bachelor's and Law degrees from Columbia University.

 Career

-After graduating from Columbia circa 1932, Bernstein practiced law privately.
+After graduating from Columbia University, circa 1932, Bernstein practiced law privately.

 From 1933 until 1948, Bernstein served as an attorney for the U.S. Treasury Department.

 Additionally, he held multiple offices concurrently.
 From 1942 through 1943, he was a Financial Adviser, North African Economic Control Board.
 From 1944 through 1945, he was Director, Finance Division and Director of the Division of Investigation of Cartels and External Assets, U.S. Group Control Commission for Germany.
 From 1942 through 1945, he acted as Financial Adviser to Gen. Eisenhower for Civil Affairs and Military Government, European Theater of Operations and MTO.
+Bernstein supervised the possession of the Nazi Gold and other treasure in the Merkers Mine.

 Bernstein's investigations

 As a U.S. Army colonel, Bernstein served as a financial adviser to General Eisenhower in World War II, and after the war was on the Control Commission for Germany; he was removed when the Morgenthau Plan, with which he was associated, was not adopted.

 In 1945 he was in charge of producing a paper that documented the culpability of I.G.
 Farben for its part in the Holocaust and German militarism.
 He so testified before the U.S. Congress.